 You’ll only need to fill up your sink 2-3 inches in order to give your hedgehog a bath.
-These creatures aren’t very tall so anything more than that will require them to swim to keep their head above water (not good).
+These creatures aren’t very tall so anything more than that will require them to swim to keep their head above water for a long period of time (not good).

 Some owners like to check the temperature with a water thermometer so get maximum consistency.
 In our opinion, this is a little unnecessary since it doesn’t need to be perfect and you can easily tell if the water is too hot by hand.
 Feel free to do this if you want though!

 2. Place The Washcloth On The Bottom Of The Sink

 Take the washcloth and put it on the bottom of the sink.
 If it’s an average-sized cloth then you’ll probably want to fold it.